From the Shawnee State Forest's website:

 Photos from Special Stage 7 "Top Gun South Short 2" Start Control:

-Bonus: Although Eric's assignment on Saturday of the event was within Zaleski State Forest, US-5455, given the difficulty he had had validating his activation of Shawnee State Forest on Friday, he chose not to attempt to perform activation of Zaleski State Forest.
+Bonus: Although Eric's assignment on Saturday of the event was within Zaleski State Forest, US-5455, given the difficulty he had had validating his activation of Shawnee State Forest on Friday, he chose not to attempt to perform an activation of Zaleski State Forest.
 He did, however, take photographs while participating in the event's 2m net.

 Photos from Saturday's Special Stage 11 and 15, "Irish Ridge 1" and "Irish Ridge 2", Start Control: